 1 Tablespoon water

 1. Separate the sausage into six equal portions, and form balls with them.

-egg bowl, such as salt and pepper.
-Place the breadcrumbs into another bowl.
+desired, into the egg bowl, such as salt and pepper.
+Place the breadcrumbs into another

+the breadcrumbs.
 Roll the egg around to get a nice even coating.
-Repeat with the other five eggs.
+Repeat with the other

 7. Repeat step 6, to put a second layer of breadcrumbs on the eggs.